WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 * /r/VPNTorrents - Discussion of VPNs for the purpose of torrenting

 * /r/NetflixViaVPN

+* /r/sideloaded - For sideloading 3rd party apps onto your iPhone or iPad

 * /r/torrents - For dicussion and tech support for torrenting.